GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 ### Continuous Integration (presubmit)

-Presubmit Cloud Build results will be posted as a Cloud Build job link in the Pull Request, and they will be configured to block Pull Request submission.
+Presubmit Cloud Build results will be posted as a Cloud Build job link in the Pull Request, and they should be configured to block Pull Request submissions.

 Every new push to the Pull Request at the configured branches will automatically trigger presubmit runs.
 To manually re-trigger CI jobs, comment `/gcbrun` in the